dlt-hub/vibe-hub/seven_shifts/seven_shifts-docs.md

 We’ll show you how to generate a readable and easily maintainable Python script that fetches data from seven_shifts’s API and loads it into Iceberg, DataFrames, files, or a database of your choice.
 Here are some of the endpoints you can load:

-- Companies: Retrieve information about companies.
-- Locations: Fetch data related to different locations.
-- Departments: Access details about departments.
-- Roles: Get data on various roles within the company.
-- Users: Retrieve user information.
-- Wages: Access wage information for employees.
-- Assignments: Fetch assignment details.
+- Time Management: Endpoints related to time off requests, time punches, and scheduling.
-- Location Assignments: Get assignment details specific to locations.
+- Location Management: Endpoints for listing and managing company locations.
-- Department Assignments: Access assignments specific to departments.
-- Role Assignments: Retrieve role-specific assignment details.
-- Time Punches: Access records of time punches.
-- Shifts: Get data on shifts.
+- User and Role Management: Endpoints to manage user roles, assignments, and contact information.
+- Company Data: Access to company-specific data like departments, employment records, and inactive reasons.

 You can combine these endpoints to build pipelines that extract structured content from 7shifts workspaces at scale — via REST APIs or webhook ingestion.